-Fig. 26 - Header Subframe Side View
+Fig. 32 - Header Subframe Side View

-For further instruction on leveling the header, see "5.6 - Tilt and Leveling" on page 27.
+For further instruction on leveling the header, see section 5.6.

 5.5.2 - Electrical Connections

 If the header hydraulic system is used to drive the reel, the flow control will be equipped with a remote speed adjustment.
 Connect power wires to a power source on the combine and install a switch in a convenient location.